UNIX-73/BAREMETAL_V2/README.md

 # Bare-metal OS – V2 (Raspberry Pi Zero 2 W)

-These repositories represent the first and second iterations of a bare-metal operating system for the Raspberry Pi Zero 2 W, built without any underlying operating system or emulation.
+This repository represent the second iteration of a bare-metal operating system for the Raspberry Pi Zero 2 W, built without any underlying operating system or emulation.

-The goal was to learn how ARM-based systems boot and communicate with hardware at the lowest level, using Assembly and C++ to interact directly with memory-mapped I/O. This includes manually handling GPIO and UART via PL011 registers.
+The goal was to learn how ARM-based systems boot and communicate with hardware at the lowest level, using Assembly and C++ to interact directly with memory-mapped I/O registers.
+This includes manually handling GPIO and UART via PL011 registers.

 ## What was achieved